VxMxPx/mysli/packages/mysli/util/tplp/doc/README.md

 ## Paths

-You can define costume source and destionation path for your templates (and hence prebuild them), to your `mysli.pkg.ym` file add section:
+You can define costume source and destionation path for your templates (and hence prebuild them).
+Add the following section to your `mysli.pkg.ym` file:

 ```yaml
 tplp: